 Svelte and the Rise of Lightweight Frameworks

-In 2025, SvelteKit has matured into a full-fledged framework offering server-side rendering, static site generation, and smooth developer workflows.
+In 2026, SvelteKit is a full-fledged framework offering server-side rendering, static site generation, and smooth developer workflows.
 Its emphasis on minimal runtime overhead aligns perfectly with the sustainability and performance-first goals of modern front-end web development.

 Why Svelte stands out: